SeanKilleen/seankilleen.github.io/_posts/2024-02-14-6-months-at-sct.md

 ## "What's Next?"

 That's one of my favorite phrases.
 I feel like I'm doing some of the best work of my career, and I can't wait to see what will happen in the next 6 months.
 There are plenty of ways for me to grow and learn still, and plenty left to achieve.
 I feel empowered and supported and like I'm working to be better at extending that feeling to others every day.
+I've got an excellent team and an organization with great bones.
 So when I think about what's next, I'm excited.